-- For the purposes of establishing whether a work or audio recording is an orphan work, the organisations referred to in Article 1(1) shall ensure that a [...] diligent search is carried out in good faith for each work or other protected subject matter, by consulting the appropriate sources for the category of works and other protected subject matter in question. - 2.
-The sources that are appropriate for each category of works or other protected subject matter shall be determined by each Member State, in consultation with rightholders and users, and include at least the relevant sources listed in the Annex.
+- 1. For the purposes of establishing whether a work or phonogram is an orphan work, the organisations referred to in Article 1(1) shall ensure that a [...] diligent search is carried out for each work or other protected subject matter by consulting the appropriate sources for the category of works and other protected subject matter in question. - 2.
+The sources that are appropriate for each category of works or phonogram shall be determined by each Member State, in consultation with rightholders and users, and include at least the relevant sources listed in the Annex.

-- 3. A diligent search shall be carried out in the Member State of first publication or, in the absence of publication, first broadcast [...].
-In the case referred to in Article 1(2a) the diligent search shall be carried out in the Member State where the organisation that made the work or audio recording publicly accessible with the consent of the rightholder is located.
-If necessary, [...] additional consultation of information available in other countries shall be undertaken. - 4.
-Deleted. - 5. (new) Member States shall ensure that the following information is publicly accessible and kept up to date in a single online database at national level: - (1) the results of the diligent searches carried out in their territories; - (2) the use of orphan works on the basis of the diligent searches carried out in their territories; - 6. (new) Member States shall ensure that the organisations referred to in Article 1(1) maintain records of diligent searches and transmit the following information to the database referred to in paragraph 5 in the Member State where the initial diligent search has been carried out pursuant to paragraph 3: - (1) the result of the diligent search; - (2) the use they make of orphan works, including on the basis of a diligent search carried out by other organisations; - (3) any change of the orphan status of the works they use; and - (4) information relevant to identify and contact the organisation that transmits the information mentioned in paragraph 6(1)-(3).
+A diligent search shall be carried out in the Member State of first publication or, in the absence of publication, first broadcast.
+In the case referred to in Article 1(2a) the diligent search shall be carried out in the Member State where the organisation that made the work or phonogram publicly accessible with the consent of the rightholder is located.
+If necessary, additional consultation of information available in other countries shall be undertaken.

+- 4. Deleted. - 5.
+Member States shall ensure that the following information is publicly accessible online through a single entry point at national level: - (1) the results of the diligent searches carried out in their territories; - (2) the use made of orphan works on the basis of the diligent searches carried out in their territories; and - (3) any change of the orphan status of the works or phonograms [...]. - (4) information relevant to identify and contact the organisations mentioned in paragraph 6.

-7. (new) Member States shall ensure that information about change of the orphan status of a work is transmitted to all organisations that use this work.
+6. Member States shall ensure that the organisations referred to in Article 1(1) maintain records of diligent searches and that the organisations provide the information referred to in paragraph 5 into the relevant source in the Member State where the diligent search has been carried out pursuant to paragraph 3. [...]